schibsted/sdk-example/README.md

 ## Introduction

-This is a demonstration of how a client can use the Schibsted Account login flows.
+This is NOT a demonstration of how a client can use the Schibsted Account login flows.
 You can see it live at:

 * [https://pro.sdk-example.com](https://pro.sdk-example.com) (for development)